HartharnSam/ISWLabToolkit/Probes/README.md

 Contributions from Paul Watson (Newcastle University)

 ## Files:
+### Probe Drivers
-- Probe Drivers: arduino board code for collecting data:
+arduino board code for collecting data:
 	- [`ProbeOperation.ino`](<./Probe Drivers/ProbeOperation/ProbeOperation.ino>): For normal probe operation with functioning potentiometer
 	- [`TestPotentiometer.ino`](<./Probe Drivers/TestPotentiometer/TestPotentiometer.ino>): Prints outputs every second for general diagnostics
 	- [`ManualProbeOperation.ino`](<./Probe Drivers/ManualProbeOperation/ManualProbeOperation.ino>): Returns outputs for each button press, with manually recorded depths

+To record the data straight to PC (as these drivers anticipate), the probe will be operated via PuTTY (or similar), rather than the Arduino serial command.
+Within the PuTTY settings, "Logging" will be on to a .csv file.

+### MATLAB Processing
 - [`probe_read.m`](./probe_read.m) : Matlab function for reading in probe data
-- [`ProbeParse.m`](./ProbeParse.m) : Matlab script placed inside folder containing each probe's data which parses data to probe_read.m to output a _.mat_ file containing a structure relateing to the density profile; plot the profiles; and print the fitting parameters
+- [`ProbeParse.m`](./ProbeParse.m) : Matlab script placed inside folder containing each probe's data which parses data to probe_read.m.
+Outputs a _.mat_ file containing a structure relateing to the density profile; plots the profiles; and prints the fitting parameters
 - [`calc_N2.m`](./calc_N2.m) : Calculate the $N^2$ buoyancy frequency profile for a given density profile